scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

    :align: center
    :figclass: htbp

-   Universal representation capabilities of the intermediate representation :label:`flowfig`
+   Universal representation capabilities of the intermediate representation, Note that Verilog and VHDL refer to the structural subset of these languages :label:`flowfig`

 The Intermediate Representation
 -------------------------------